Panasonic FZ1000 vs LX7

 It is notable that the FZ1000 has a microphone port, which is missing on the LX7.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the FZ1000 and the LX7 have been discontinued, but can regularly be found used on eBay.
+Both the FZ1000 and the LX7 have been discontinued, but can regularly be found used on ebay.
 The LX7 was replaced by the Panasonic LX10, while the FZ1000 was followed by the Panasonic FZ2500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the FZ1000 and LX7 can be found, respectively, in the Panasonic FZ1000 Manual (free pdf) or the online Panasonic LX7 Manual.

 So what is the bottom line?
 Is the Panasonic FZ1000 better than the Panasonic LX7 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.